simonsays1980/finmix/README.md

 * Multivariate Student-t.

 ## Literature and implementations
-The methods used in this package is based on the major literature on the Bayesian estimation of finite mixture distributions, namely
+The methods used in this package are based on the major literature on the Bayesian estimation of finite mixture distributions, namely

 *Frühwirth-Schnatter, Sylvia (2006), "Finite Mixture and Markov Switching Models",